1970s in music: North America

-Disco, R&B and urban
+Disco, R&B, funk, and soul

 The Bee Gees were one of, if not the 1970s biggest musical act dominating album sales, singles sales and music charts of many countries including the U.S. and UK.
-Most notably, they spearheaded and led the disco and pop music scenes of the 1970s at one point they had 5 songs in the top 10 and 3 songs in the top 5 of the U.S. Billboard charts at the same time according to Barry Gibb.
-They were the main artists and songwriters of the cultural and revolutionary music soundtrack to Saturday Night Fever which went on to become the second biggest-selling soundtrack of all time and up until Thriller it was the biggest-selling album of all time selling over 50 million copies worldwide.
-After achieving all of these huge records and milestones, some critics have labeled the Bee Gees as the decade-defining act of the 1970s.
+They were leaders in the disco and pop music scenes of the 1970s; at one point, according to Barry Gibb, they had five songs in the top 10 of the U.S. Billboard charts at the same time, three of those being in the top 5.
+They were the main writers and performers of the soundtrack to Saturday Night Fever which with over 50 million copies worldwide became the second biggest-selling soundtrack of all time, and was the biggest-selling album of all time until Michael Jackson's Thriller surpassed it.
+Some critics have labeled the Bee Gees as the decade-defining act of the 1970s.

 Along with disco, funk was one of the most popular genres of music in the 1970s.
 Primarily an African-American genre, it was characterized by the heavy use of bass and "wah-wah" pedals.
 Rhythm was emphasized over melody.
 Artists such as James Brown, Wilson Pickett, the Meters, Parliament-Funkadelic and Sly and the Family Stone pioneered the genre.
 It then spawned artists such as Stevie Wonder, Rufus, the Brothers Johnson, Kool & the Gang, Chic, Earth, Wind & Fire, the Spinners, King Floyd, Tower of Power, Ohio Players, the Commodores, War, Confunkshun, Gap Band, Slave, Cameo, the Bar-Kays, Zapp, and many more.
-Other popular artists in the mainstream were Bill Withers, Gladys Knight & the Pips, Three Dog Night, the Stylistics, the Fifth Dimension, Marvin Gaye, the Temptations, the O'Jays, Barry White, and Issac Hayes.
+Other popular artists in the mainstream were Bill Withers, Gladys Knight & the Pips, Three Dog Night, the Stylistics, the Fifth Dimension, Marvin Gaye, the Temptations, the O'Jays, Barry White and Issac Hayes.

 The 1970s saw African-American audiences shift away from genres like rock and blues which had originally been invented and dominated by black musicians.
 While blues performers like B.B.
 King and Albert King remained successful, they changed to a mostly white audience.
 Soul, R&B, and funk became the predominant music styles among black artists and audiences.